 Welcome to my site.

-Austin Texas is my home now but I grew up in the snowy silence & wild-berry summers of Canada.
-As a kid, the wild called me.
-I adopted a tiny featherless crow.
-Sam taught me that crows are crooners.
-Earrings are for pecking.
-Tools are to hide on rooftops.
-Dogs are to intimidate.
-A garden is for joy-bouncing.
-And always the unexpected is with you.
-Sam lived free, often on my shoulder.
+Austin TX is my home now, but I grew up in the snowy silence and wild-berry summers of Canada.
+I grew up with my heart in nature.
+One spring I adopted a tiny featherless crow.
+Sam taught me that crows are crooners, earrings are for pecking, tools are to hide on rooftops and always the unexpected is with you.

-Through the seasons of a marriage, children, life and a divorce, I came under the influences of mentors, certifications & practice groups.
-These included yoga and trauma training, Jungian psychology, Thomas Keating's psycho-spiritual material, nonduality, metaphysical exploration at the Monroe Institute, and intuitive development.
+Through the seasons of a marriage, children and divorce, I placed myself under influences that included yoga and trauma training, Jungian depth work, Thomas Keating's psycho-spiritual material, nonduality, consciousness explorations at the Monroe Institute, mediumship and psychic development.

 "Although the world is full of suffering, it is full also of the overcoming of it." ~ Helen Keller